 Michelle also serves as the Union County Bar President and as an at-large Executive Board Member of the Oregon New Lawyers Division (ONLD), co-chair of the ONLD Access to Justice Committee, and the ONLD liaison to the Oregon State Bar’s Legal Services Committee.
 In addition, Michelle is a proud member of the Oregon Criminal Defense Lawyers Association, which Michelle utilizes to stay on top of all the latest legal news, trends, and resources.

-Michelle lives in La Grande with her husband Jonathan and their three cats, Miles, Rory, and Bruce, and their Border Collie/Blue Heeler mix, Boomer.
+Michelle lives in La Grande with her husband Jonathan, son Noah, their three cats, Miles, Rory, and Julian, and their Border Collie/Blue Heeler mix, Boomer.
 When not in the courtroom, Michelle enjoys reading a good book, rooting for the Wisconsin Badgers, and baking.